AlexAntartico/test-repo/upload_devto.md

 ---
-title: "How to upload Markdown files to Dev.to"
+title: "How to upload Markdown files to Dev.to from GitHub ٩(◕‿◕)۶"
 description: "A short article on how to upload md docs from GitHub to Dev.to"
-date: 2025-01-13
 tags:
   - github
   - github actions